 You should have a witness write the buddy letter for several reasons.
 It must connect your current condition(s) to an injury or event in which you experienced while in service.
 Oftentimes, veterans don’t realize the impact a good buddy statement can have on their VA disability claim.

-The buddy statement or buddy letter includes important details which could help you build your case.
-You may have heard of it referred to as a “Statement in Support of Claim.”
-So, what should be included in a buddy statement?
-Without a doubt, there must be specific details about the event that caused your service-connected condition.
-This can include location, date and details about the incident.
+The buddy statement includes important details which can help you build your case.
+You may have heard of it as a “Statement in Support of Claim.”
+So, what should you include in a buddy statement?
+Without a doubt, there must be specific details about the event that causes your service-connected condition.
+This can include location, date, and details about the incident.

-Typically, there are two types of buddy statements that can be provided to support a claim.
+Typically, there are two types of buddy statements that can support a claim.

-1) Statements written by a friend, spouse, or family member
+1) Letters written by a friend, spouse, or family member

 Let’s take a closer look at the type of information included in each buddy statement.

-Buddy statements can play a critical part for achieving a fair disability rating – one that actually reflects your condition.
-It’s sometimes hard to admit that we have been affected by our time in service.
-Above all, a well written buddy statement is an open and honest description of your experiences.
+In conclusion, buddy statements can play a critical part for managing a fair disability rating.
+Just make sure it actually reflects your condition.
+Because it’s sometimes hard to admit that we have been affected by our time in service, we don’t address our problems.
+Above all, a well written buddy statement is an open and honest description of your past experiences.

 Do you need help understanding which disability benefits you may be eligible for?
-Contact us today to learn how we can help you achieve the benefits you are entitled to for your honorable service to the nation.
+Learn how we can help you achieve the benefits you are entitled to for your honorable service to the nation.
+Contact us today!